codewars/docs/content/curating/guidelines/index.md

 :::warning Important note
 Reviewers who repeatedly violate or ignore rules and introduce poor-quality content to the system can have their approval privileges revoked and offending content withdrawn.
 :::

+## Communicating as a Reviewer

+Effective communication is one of the most important skills of a reviewer.
+Peer reviews, and code reviews, have been a subject to a lot of research and countless articles, papers, books, and blogs describe their advantages, disadvantages, the ways how to conduct them, and how _not_ to do them.
+The gist of the idea is described very nicely in the paper [_"Humanizing Peer Reviews"_](https://www.processimpact.com/articles/humanizing_reviews.pdf) by Karl E. Wiegers, paragraph _"Tips for the Reviewer"_ on page 2, and can be summarized in context of Codewars in a following way:

+> **Reviewers should focus on what they observed about the product, thoughtfully selecting the words they use to raise an issue.** Saying, “I didn’t see where these variables were initialized” is likely to elicit a constructive response; the more accusatory “You didn’t initialize these variables” might get the author’s hackles up.
+You might phrase your comments in the form of a question: “Are we sure that another component doesn’t already provide that service?”
+Or, identify a point of confusion: “I didn’t see where this memory block is deallocated.” **Direct your comments to the work product, not to the author.** For example, say “This specification is missing Section 3.5 from the template” instead of “You left out section 3.5.”
+Reviewers and authors must work together outside the reviews, so each needs to maintain a level of professionalism and mutual respect to avoid strained relationships.
+>
+> [...]
+>
+> You do not want your reviews to create authors who look forward to retaliating against their tormentors.
+Moreover, an author who walks out of a review meeting feeling personally attacked or professionally insulted will not voluntarily submit his work for review again. **Bugs are the bad guys in a review, not the author or the reviewers.
+The leaders of the review initiative should strive to create a culture of constructive criticism, in which team members seek to learn from their peers and do a better job the next time.** Managers should encourage and reward those who initially participate in reviews and make useful contributions, regardless of the review outcomes.

+Some summary and follow-up reading on code reviews can be also found in this nice article on _Palantir Blog_: [_"Code Review Best Practices"_](https://medium.com/palantir/code-review-best-practices-19e02780015f).